You can apply or stack more than one Style (ie. Built-in Style or Custom Style) to an image (or group of images).

 Capture One allows you to stack Styles and Presets from either the dedicated Styles and Presets tool or from the Adjustments menu.
 Note that you must enable the Stack Styles option first before attempting to stack them.
 Otherwise, the previous one is replaced with the newer one.

-For a clearer overview when stacking, it is recommended that the Style and Presets tool is adopted from the Adjustments Inspector instead of the Adjustments menu.
+For a clearer overview when stacking, it is recommended that the Style and Presets tool is adopted from the Adjustments tool tab instead of the Adjustments menu.

-- Navigate to the Styles and Presets tool in the Adjustments tool tab and click on the Action menu icon (…).
+- Navigate to the Styles and Presets tool in the Adjustments tool tab and click on the Action menu, the (…) icon.
 The Action menu dialog opens.

 - Select Stack Styles, adding a checkmark in front.

-- To add an additional Style, repeat steps 4 and 5 above.
-The image in the Viewer will be updated with the combined result of the applied Styles.
+- It is possible to add other Styles and the image in the Viewer will be updated with the combined result of the applied Styles.
 If you select the wrong Style or want to remove a Style, click on the active Style in the list to remove the checkmark.
 The image will be updated in the Viewer (without the previously applied Style).

-- All Styles applied to the selected image will be displayed under the Applied folder (click on the disclosure triangle, if not displayed).
+- All Styles applied to the selected image will be displayed in the upper part of the Styles and Presets tool.
 The last applied in the group is listed first (it will override the other adjustments for the same tools, where relevant).

 - When more than three Styles are applied, scroll through the list to see the additional Styles.